APRICOT 2012 Network Security Workshop Notes, Links, and Additional Materials.

 - BotHunter Central – BotHunter catches malware infections that go regularly undetected by antivirus systems and completely ignored by traditional intrusion detection systems.
 Let’s find out who really owns your network.

 Example “Security Landing Pages”

-It is important for ever organization to have a /security page.
+It is important for ever organization have a /security page.
 If you are help customer remediate, it is helpful to have a “security” page for which to point your customers.
-Here are example for which you can emulate:
+Here is example for which you can emulate:

 - Active Threat Level Analysis System (ATLAS) Initiative.

 - Security Information Exchange (SIE) and the Resiliency & Security Forum (RSF) – Peering security data

 - Microsoft’s Smart Network Data Services – Get data on malware and spam inside your network as seen by Microsoft’s infrastructure.